panacotar/blog/_pages/about.md

 I am Darius, a Lisbon-based tech and nature enthusiast from Transylvania, Romania.

-After finishing my studies in Horticulture, I worked in jobs ranging from small-scale hydroponics and greenhouse farming to wine-making and landscape gardening.
+After finishing my studies in Horticulture, I worked in jobs ranging from hydroponics and greenhouse farming to wine-making and landscape gardening.
 I transitioned to the Tech industry, gaining experience as a front-end and back-end software developer.

 I get passionate about way too many things: gardening, mushrooms, psychology, social engineering, psychedelics, dogs with sunglasses and dog-watching, to name a few.